Skip to main content

 Repository Initialization

-When opening a project in the Designer for the first time, the status bar shows "Not configured".
-Click on it to launch the initialization wizard.
+When opening a project in the Designer for the first time, the status bar shows a Configure button.
+Click it to launch the initialization wizard.
+The wizard is a simple two-path flow: Choose, then either Remote or Local.

 Clone from Remote